-- An outstanding curriculum across all subject areas that is specific, coherent and ambitious, ensuring that disadvantaged students are integral to curriculum planning and delivery. - Exceed national on all Gatsby benchmarks. - No disadvantaged students are identified as NEET. - Personal Development (Ofsted Framework) selfassessed as a 1. - All disadvantaged students graduate as part of the schools KS3 graduation programme.
+- An outstanding curriculum underpinned by our four pillars which is, coherent and ambitious, ensuring that disadvantaged students are integral to curriculum planning and delivery. - Exceed national on all Gatsby benchmarks. - No disadvantaged students are identified as NEET. - Personal Development (Ofsted Framework) selfassessed as a 1. - All disadvantaged students graduate as part of the schools KS3 graduation programme.